 In recent years, I have become increasingly interested in the history, philosophy, and current practice of Tibetan Buddhism, both in the course of my project work in the Himalayas and adjacent areas, and in relation to the Emory-Tibet partnership and in affiliation with Drepung Loseling Monastery in Atlanta.
 My interests articulate variously with the history, religion, and political economy of the Himalayas to the present; Tibetan Buddhist philosophy as bequeathed to and interpreted in 21st century Buddhism; meditational practice; and the implications of Varjrayana tantras for our understanding of intra- and inter-subjectivity, ethics, and the relationship between objectivist science and the mindful introspection of what might be termed subjective empiricism.
-I am increasingly interested in the development and spread of Tibetan Buddhism in North America via dharma centers, teachings, and networks of practitioners, and in the subjective aspirations and transformations – amid challenges faced – by Western Tibetan Buddhist practitioners.
+I am interested in the contemporary development of Tibetan Buddhism both in the Himalays and in North America via dharma centers, teachings, and networks of practitioners.

 Concerning Tibetan Buddhism, see:

-(This chapter is published in Buddhism and the Political Process – 2016)
+(This chapter is published in the edited volume Buddhism and the Political Process)

 Concerning Buddhism in Mongolia, see Part II of my web-accessible edited volume, Mongolians after Socialism: Politics, Economics, Religion.
 Admon Press, 2012.
 (Paper publication printed simultaneously in English and Mongolian editions)